-That being said, you do need to be careful around this when you a post-copy "Run process" or "Run PowerShell Script".
+That being said, you do need to be careful around this when you specify a post-copy "Run process" or "Run PowerShell Script".

 PolicyPak Remote Work Delivery Manager guarantees that it will wait for the Run Process to exit, or wait until the post-action PowerShell script is complete before it starts downloading the next item.

-So if you use a PowerShell script, you therefore have full control and thus full responsibility over individual commands.
+So if you use a PowerShell script, you, therefore, have full control and thus full responsibility over individual commands.